The Best Uses for Discarded Pieces of Wood

-If you have a high number of different coloured wood scraps leftover after one or more hardwood floor projects, you’ll want to consider jumbling them all together to create an entirely new wood floor in another rom.
+If you have a high number of different colored wood scraps leftover after one or more hardwood floor projects, you’ll want to consider jumbling them all together to create an entirely new wood floor in another room.
 Depending on how much wood pieces you have left over, you can try to cover the floor in a small or medium-sized room with them.
-It may not sound great on paper, but the end result can be a mixture of different wood planks that create a medley of colour that is more than pleasing to the eye.
+It may not sound great on paper, but the end result can be a mixture of different wood planks that create a medley of color that is more than pleasing to the eye.

 Create a Wooden Ceiling